Backup camera buying guide

 - Installing your backup camera

-A backup camera won't do you much good without a screen to plug it into, and what you'll need in a rear-view system will depend on what's already in your dash.
-If you have an aftermarket touchscreen receiver with a rear-view video input, you're in great shape to shop for rear-view cameras.
+An aftermarket backup camera won't do you much good without a screen to plug it into, so what you'll need in a backup camera system will depend on what's already in your dash.
+If you have an aftermarket touchscreen receiver with a backup cam video input, you're in great shape to shop for backup cameras.
 If not, you'll need to figure out which of the following three categories you fall into.

 1) Happy with your factory touchscreen receiver?
 Find a vehicle-specific solution.